-The board has appointed this Committee to take responsibility for assisting it in setting the Investment Policy to be adopted for the Group's investment portfolio and to ensure that the actual investment is conducted according to the investment policy.
-The Committee acts in accordance with the Prudent Person Principle as stipulated in Chapter 5 of the Insurance Rule Book - Valuation of Assets and Liabilities Technical Provisions, Own Funds, Solvency Capital Requirement, Minimum Capital Requirement and Investment Rules.
+This Committee is appointed to take responsibility for formulating the Group's Investment Policy and to ensure that the actual investment is conducted according to this policy.
+The Committee acts in accordance with the Prudent Person Principle as stipulated in Article 132 of the Solvency II Directive.

-In 2017, the committee met four times.
-Mr Lawrence Zammit again chaired the Committee and members included Dr Andre Camilleri, Mr Franco Azzopardi and Mr Michael Gatt, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members.
-The Company's discretionary investment managers regularly address and report to the Committee and other board and Executive Committee members attend these presentations.
+In 2018, the Committee met four times.
+Mr Lawrence Zammit again chaired the Committee and members included Dr Andre Camilleri, Mr Franco Azzopardi and Mr Michael Gatt, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members

 The Committee sets investment parameters, mandates with discretionary managers, and asset allocations in line with the Investment Policy, the Asset Liability Management Policy and the Board's Risk Appetite Statement.
-It may also recommend to the board changes to the Investment Policy, set the Liability Management Policy and the Risk Appetite Statement, and ensure alignment with each other and regulatory requirements.
+It annually reviews the Investment Policy, the Asset Liability Management Policy and the relevant Risk Appetite Statement and ensures alignment between these policies and regulatory requirements.

-The Committee also engages, after board appointment, financial services providers entrusted to manage the investment portfolio, and reviews the performance of such managers.
-Detailed reports of the performance of such managers are provided to Investment Committee members on a monthly basis.
-Any investments made in excess of their mandate are always subject to the Board's Risk Appetite or with the Board's exceptional approval.
-It also oversees the Company's property investments.
+The Committee also engages, after board appointment, investment services providers entrusted to manage the investment portfolio on a discretionary basis, and reviews the performance of such managers.
+These investment managers regularly address and report to the Committee and other board and Executive Committee members attend these presentations.
+Detailed performance reports are provided to Investment Committee members on a monthly basis.
+Any investments made in excess of their mandate are always referred and subject to the Board's Risk Appetite or with the Board's exceptional approval.
+The Committee also oversees the Company's property investments.